All you need to know about Aircraft Disinsection in the EEA

 Only four product formulations (based solely on the two recommended active substances) are WHO recommended for aircraft disinsection:

-• A 2% w/w 1R-trans phenothrin based aerosol
+- A 2% m/m 1R-trans phenothrin based aerosol

-• A 2% w/w permethrin based emulsifiable concentrate
+- A 2% m/m permethrin based emulsifiable concentrate

 However, only the first option is possible in the EU.
 The other three have formulations that contain the active substance permethrin, but permethrin based aircraft insecticides cannot be authorized under the European Biocidal Product Regulation.
 They do not pass the necessary risk assessments.
-As a concrete result, there are no products legally available in the EU that conform with WHO recommendations to perform residual disinsection.
-More detailed info on the European Biocidal Product Regulation can be found below.
+More detailed info on the European Biocidal Products Regulation can be found below.

 WHO recommended disinsection procedures